 The most critical measure of the whole design are these 5 mm.
 This is due to the fact that this is the distance between the ground glass and the stop on the camera body (described above) and that it should be strictly equal to the measurement between the surface of the film and the holder.
 Assuring this equivalence we can trust that in removing the ground glass the film will come exactly in its place and the focus that was made in the ground glass will apply also to the film.

-You can be pragmatic and put a film sheet in your holder, measure with a calliper and reproduce the measurement on the ground glass frame, or you can look for official measurements for film holders at this link: Film Holder Specifications.
-I did both and happily found out that they match.
+The best approach is to put a film sheet in your holder, measure it with a calliper and reproduce the measurement on the ground glass frame, or you can look for official measurements on the web.
+Be prepared to find different opinions.
+In the Large Format Photography Forum, to me a reliable source, you can find good threads about this subject.
+Including procedures to test your holders.
+I did both and happily found out that they match to 0.197″ or 5 mm.
 Also think that when you turn the rack gear of a large-format camera your hand should not even be able to advance in hundredths of a millimetre and your eyes will not see any difference in the image for displacements of that magnitude.
 Being good is already good enough.

 In my case, I wanted to introduce an extra degree of freedom and cut the slats with 3.5 mm in height thinking of putting small screws in the inner part.
 With these screws I expected to make a finer adjustment of the height of the ground glass.
 Once done, I think it was over engineering.
 If I had just cut the slats with 5 mm that would be enough.

 The Linhof system is very creative and unintuitive.
 It uses two torsion springs to press the film holder against the camera body.
 The only difficulty in buying these springs is that the ideal case would be to have one clockwise and another counterclockwise, since they will be on opposite sides as we will see below.
 But you can do with two equal springs.